Thank you for your interest in the Countywide Plan!

 Under the New system, the property owner only needs a zoning amendment because both districts (RS-1 and RS-20M) fall under the same Land Use Category (Very Low Density Residential or VLDR).

 The new mapping system protects and informs the community by keeping the requirement for a general plan amendment for more substantial land use changes.

-Today, under the current system, a property owner seeking to change from a residential district (e.g., RS) to a commercial district (e.g., CG) would need a zoning and general plan amendment.
+Previously, under the one-map system, a property owner seeking to change from a residential district (e.g., RS) to a commercial district (e.g., CG) would need a zoning and general plan amendment.

-Under the Proposed system, the property owner would still be required to process a zoning and general plan amendment as the two districts fall under different Land Use Categories (LDR and C, respectively).
+Under the New system, the property owner is still be required to process a zoning and general plan amendment as the two districts fall under different Land Use Categories (LDR and C, respectively).

-These refinements fall into one of six topics:
+These refinements fell into one of six topics: